MSU Billings Catalog

 Student Rights

-One of the priorities of Montana State University Billings is to provide each student the opportunity to learn.
+One of the priorities of Montana State University Billings is to provide each student the opportunity to learn and personal development.
 Therefore, some personal freedoms and rights of students include, but are not limited to:

 1. Freedom of inquiry, speech, and assembly.